 Consignment stores are mostly for-profit ventures, while they establish thrift stores mainly to raise funds for charities.

 If you want to shop luxury goods sustainably, the consignment store is the place to start.
 Buying second-hand has many benefits that you don’t want to pass up as an eco-conscious person.
 Consignment selling has some benefits for people and the environment.
 Below are some of those advantages

 A lot of times, the consignment stock is previously owned by someone who no longer needs it.
 The items are second-hand goods and typically sell for less than the price it would cost to purchase them brand new.

-A major advantage for you and the environment is that it reduces your carbon footprint.
+A major advantage for you and the environment is that goods sold through consignment reduce your carbon footprint.
 Each item you buy comes with a carbon footprint gained from its environmental costs.
 The production and distribution of goods require energy or processes that emit greenhouse gases.

 A pair of Levi Strauss jeans produces about 33.4kg of carbon dioxide throughout its lifespan4.
 That is equal to driving a car for 69 miles.
 60% of that emission comes from production alone.
 A polyester shirt produces about 5.5kg of carbon dioxide.

 Buying or selling consignment goods reduces the carbon footprint you acquire for owning an item because you are now sharing the environmental costs with another person.